ocampo-s/mdNoteRecorder-app/README.md

-This project showcases my TypeScript skills.
+This repository showcases my TypeScript skills.

+On  a later stage, I plan to deploy its webapp to the Internet